75lb/table-layout/README.md

 ## Examples

-Please see below for example usage.
+Please see below for example usage on the command-line.
+Programmatic examples are further down the page.

 ### View Github issues